ironfox-oss/IronFox/docs/FAQ.md

 Even from a *security* perspective, IronFox has certain features that a majority of Chromium browsers still lack, such as [JavaScript Just-in-time Compilation *(JIT)*](https://microsoftedge.github.io/edgevr/posts/Super-Duper-Secure-Mode/) being disabled by default.

-Ultimately, while Firefox-based web browsers *(including IronFox)* provide weaker security compared to their Chromium peers *(and this is indeed something important to consider and take into account)*, I wanted to highlight that IronFox brings lots of benefits to the table in *other* aspects, and that there are other important areas worth consideration.
+Ultimately, while Firefox-based web browsers *(including IronFox)* provide weaker security compared to their Chromium peers *(and this is indeed something important to take into account)*, we wanted to highlight that IronFox brings a lot to the table in *other* aspects.

-**At the end of the day, I'm not going to tell you that IronFox is the perfect browser, or even that you should use it at all**.
+**At the end of the day, we're not going to tell you that IronFox is the perfect browser, or even that you should use it at all**.
 Which browser you should use depends on your [threat model](https://www.privacyguides.org/en/basics/threat-modeling/), personal preference, and values. **Most importantly, the browser you should use is the one that works best for you**.
 If that browser turns out to be IronFox?
 Great, welcome aboard!
 If not?
 No problem.
-I hope you at least learned something.
+Hopefully, you at least learned something.

 ## Why is Google Safe Browsing supported and enabled by default?